Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Representable Markov Categories

 For example, this happens with the Giry monad on standard Borel spaces, for which the Kleisli category is $\BorelStoch$~\cite[Example~10.5]{fritz2019synthetic}.
 On the other hand, it does \emph{not} happen for $\Stoch$ as the Kleisli category of the Giry monad on all measurable spaces: There are $\{0,1\}$-valued probability measures on suitable measurable spaces $(X,\Sigma_X)$ which are not delta measures~\cite[Example~10.4]{fritz2019synthetic}.
 Some unfolding of the definitions shows that such a measure defines a deterministic morphism $I \to (X,\Sigma_X)$ in $\Stoch$ which does not correspond a measurable map $I \to (X,\Sigma_X)$, since the latter correspond exactly to the delta measures on $X$.

 We now present a general criterion which guarantees that there are no such ``accidental'' deterministic morphisms.
-Intuitively, it states that the delta distributions should be precisely those distributions which are independent of themselves, or equivalently, that they should be the only product measures supported on the diagonal. \begin{proposition} Let $(P,E,\delta)$ be an affine symmetric monoidal monad on a cartesian monoidal category $\cD$.
+Intuitively, it states that the delta distributions should be precisely those distributions which are independent of themselves, or equivalently, that they should be the only product measures supported on the diagonal. \begin{proposition} Let $\cD$ be a cartesian monoidal category.
+Let $(P,E,\delta)$ be an affine symmetric monoidal monad on $\cD$.
 Then the canonical functor $\cD \to \Kl(P)_\det$ is an isomorphism of categories if and only if the diagram

 is a pullback for every $X \in \cD$. \end{proposition}

 \begin{proof} The monoidal structure map $\nabla$ has a left inverse given by the canonical map